veryl-lang/veryl/README.md

 ## Usage

-* Create a new package
+* Create a new project

 ```
-veryl new [package name]
+veryl new [project name]
 ```

-* Create a new package in an existing directory
+* Create a new project in an existing directory

 ```
 veryl init [path]
 ```

-* Format the current package
+* Format the current project

 ```
 veryl fmt
 ```

-* Analyze the current package
+* Analyze the current project

 ```
 veryl check
 ```

-* Build target codes corresponding to the current package
+* Build target codes corresponding to the current project

 ```
 veryl build